European shares climb as Germany's DAX hits new high

 * DAX rises 0.8 percent to set new record high

-LONDON/PARIS, Dec 27 European shares resumed their climb on Friday following the Christmas break, with Germany's DAX blue-chip index hitting a record high and regional indexes tracking all-time closing highs on Wall Street and gains in Asia.
+LONDON, Dec 27 European shares climbed on Friday as Germany's DAX equity index hit a record high, with the region's markets tracking all-time closing highs on Wall Street and gains in Asia.

-The DAX has risen by around 26 percent since the start of 2013, strongly outperforming the pan-European FTSEurofirst 300.
+The DAX has risen by around 26 percent since the start of 2013, outperforming a 15 percent advance on the FTSEurofirst 300 and a 17 percent rise on the Euro STOXX 50.

 This partly reflects Germany's role as the powerhouse behind the economic recovery in the euro zone, with data this month showing German consumer morale had reached its highest level in nearly 6-1/2 years.